seeschweiler/axios-tutorial/README.md

-# Angular 2 Firebase Authentication Sample Application
+# Axios JavaScript Sample Application

 This is the sample app of the tutorial __Getting Started With Axios (Accessing REST Web Services / HTTP APIs in JavaScript)__ available on [CodingTheSmartWay.com](http://codingthesmartway.com/).